 Combat: Persian Style!

-One thing which kind of threw me off a little was the return of the combat mechanics.
+One thing that kind of threw me off a little was the return of the combat mechanics.
 Every now and again you’ll get a mechanic which stands out from the crowd and helps define certain games.
-We’ve had previous games which introduced multiple pathways with dialogue choices and ones which have you fighting evil creatures by selecting symbols.
+We’ve had previous games which introduced multiple pathways with dialogue choices and ones that have you fighting evil creatures by selecting symbols.
 Persian Nights: Sands of Wonder brings the tried and tested combat mechanics which are similar to previous games yet it adds it’s own spin on things.

 When this segment first popped up I wasn’t really prepared for it as I didn’t realise this would be making an appearance.
 It works really well and there are only a few times you have to do this – but I will say the final game of Simon Says gets a little tricky with six orbs to remember in sequence!